-The \$7.3 million increase in research and development expenses during the three months ended October 31, 2021 compared to the same period a year ago, was primarily due to increases of \$4.6 million in personnel costs associated with higher headcount, inclusive of \$0.7 million in acquisition consideration holdback costs relating to the Hazard Hub acquisition, and \$2.0 million of cloud infrastructure costs for our development environments.
+The \$9.9 million increase in research and development expenses during the three months ended April 30, 2022, compared to the same period a year ago, was primarily due to increases of \$8.0 million in personnel costs associated with higher headcount, \$1.0 million in cloud infrastructure costs for our development environments, \$0.8 million in acquisition consideration holdback costs recognized over a service period relating to the Hazard Hub acquisition, and \$0.5 million in software subscription costs.
+The increases were partially offset by a decrease of \$0.5 million in professional services.